 For Apple users, iBooks is a natural choice.

 As with all things Apple, it is a beautiful app and makes reading a pleasure on any Apple device.
-Especially devices with a high-resolution retina display.
+Especially on devices with a high-resolution retina display.
 The choice of fonts and font sizes is a favourite feature.

-While you can buy and download books from the iBooks store, the big advantage of the app is that you can add any free ebook in epub format to your library.
+You can buy and download books from the iBooks store.
+But the big advantage is that because the app supports epub, you can add any free ebook in epub format to your library.

 Available for iPhone, iPad and Mac – Free